Timeblocking

-Timeblocking or time blocking (also known as time chunking) is a productivity technique for personal time management where a period of time—typically a day or week—is divided into smaller segments or blocks for specific tasks or to-dos.
+Timeblocking (or time blocking) or time chunking is a productivity technique for personal time management where a period of time—typically a day or week—is divided into smaller segments or blocks for specific tasks or to-dos.
 It integrates the function of a calendar with that of a to-do list.
 It is a kind of scheduling.

 When done properly, timeblocking can help eliminate distractions and discourage unproductive multitasking.

 History

 The practice of timeblocking is nearly as old as the use of calendars.
 Evidence suggests that calendars during the Bronze Age corresponded to a particular agricultural action.
 This enabled farmers to plant and harvest at the right times, reducing crop spoilage.

 As the standard definition of a calendar gradually evolved to the Gregorian one that is widely used today and each unit of time became subdivided into smaller and smaller segments, timeblocking evolved to a more detailed scale.

-While the first known user of timeblocking is unknown, Benjamin Franklin was known to be an early adopter.
+While the first user of timeblocking is unknown, Benjamin Franklin was known to be an early adopter.
 Franklin avidly detailed the activities he would undertake every hour of the day, including rest and chores.
 He blocked off hours at a time to engage in deep work and allocated two hours for lunch.

 Since the advent of personal digital assistants in the 1990s and later smartphones in the 2000s, timeblocking has transformed from a paper-and-pen format to a digital format in the form of calendaring software and time-tracking software.
 Digital calendars enable users to share meetings and send meeting invites, furthering collaboration.
 This has reduced the need for paper calendars, though users still remain.

+Method

+Time blocking typically begins with identifying the tasks that need to be completed within a day or a week.
+Each task is given an estimated duration and placed into a specific time slot on a calendar.
+Similar tasks are often grouped together to maintain focus and reduce context switching.
+The schedule is adjusted as needed when tasks take longer or shorter than expected.
+Reviewing the blocks at the end of the day helps refine future planning.